DeSantis vetoes bill offering second chances for criminal record expungement

 Gov. Ron DeSantis on Tuesday vetoed a bill that would allow adults to get their criminal record expunged even if they had an expungement as a juvenile.

-Under current Florida law, someone cannot get their criminal record expunged as an adult if they had their record expunged as a juvenile.
+Under current Florida law, someone cannot get their criminal record expunged as an adult if they had an offense scrubbed as a juvenile.
 The bipartisan bill, HB605, would give someone a second chance, so long as they weren’t charged for the previous crime as an adult.
 It was approved nearly unanimously in both the House and the Senate.

 DeSantis did not detail why he rejected the bill in his veto letter.
 His office did not immediately return a request for comment.